River Valley Medical Assistants take the World by Storm...

 The nature and extent of juvenile crime, delinquency causation theories, juvenile offender typologies, the juvenile justice process from petition through termination, and institutional and community-based treatment options are examined in the course.

-This course provides an in-depth analysis and evaluation of criminal behavior.
+An in-depth analysis and evaluation of criminal behavior.
 Street crime, organized crime and occupational crime will be discussed.
-The student will learn to research, categorize, and describe the theories of criminality and social control.
+The student will learn to investigate, categorize, and describe the theories of criminality and social control.

 This course emphasizes the interdisciplinary relationship among forensic experts in the pursuit of justice, which includes the investigation and prosecution of criminal cases, as well as the exoneration of wrongfully convicted innocent persons.
 Behavioral, natural, and physical sciences and their role in achieving due process and just results in the court room will be examined.